Properties Quick Reference

 panl.range.suppress.<lpse_code>

-Sets whether to suppress the output of the range facet in the available filters response object
+Sets whether to suppress the output of the individual values for the range facet in the available filters response object.

 Scope